core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If an implementation's integers support wrapping addition, the implementation MUST detect a wrap-around of the Sender Sequence Number value and treat those as exhausted.

-Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT transmit further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).
+Upon exhausting the Sender Sequence Numbers, the endpoint MUST NOT protect further messages using this Security Context, it SHOULD inform the Group Manager and retrieve new Security Context parameters from the Group Manager ({{sec-group-re-join}}).

 ### Re-joining the Group {#sec-group-re-join}